gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 We see that our data has 9 columns (variables).

 We have the Year, and DayofYear (from 1 to 365), as well as the Station where these samples were taken.
 Reference the map below to see these stations' locations.
-We also have temperature ("Temp", in °C), Conductivity (mS/cm), Dissolved Oxygen ("DO", in mg/L), pH, Turbidity (NTU), and chlorophyll fluorescence ("ChlFluor", in RFU).
+We also have temperature (`Temp`, in °C), Conductivity (mS/cm), Dissolved Oxygen (`DO`, in mg/L), pH, Turbidity (NTU), and chlorophyll fluorescence (`ChlFluor`, in RFU).
 These data are a subset of the full SWMP data that's available - we're only using one sample per week from 2022-2024, while the real SWMP data extends to 2012 and has samples every fifteen minutes!

 <img src="{{ page.root }}/fig/r-plotting/station_map.png" width="600"/>